JoshOrndorff/recipes/CONTRIBUTING.md

 There should be high coverage of the `kitchen` code in the written content (in `src`), but this is not necessarily enforced.

-### Cooking Modules
+### Cooking Palletss

 There is not yet strict enforcement of the [Rust in Substrate coding style](https://wiki.parity.io/Substrate-Style-Guide), but it is highly encouraged to wrap lines at 120 characters a line (or less) for improving reviewer experience on github.

-Graciously invoke `cargo fmt` on module and runtime code -- this should soon be enforced by a script!
+Graciously invoke `cargo fmt` on any rust code -- this should soon be enforced by a script!

 For `Cargo.toml` files, prefer listing dependencies under a single `[dependencies]` header in lieu of using a `[dependencies.some_import]` for every `some_import` module imported.
 This preference is not enforced.
-See [`adding-machine/Cargo.toml`](https://github.com/substrate-developer-hub/recipes/blob/master/kitchen/modules/adding-machine/Cargo.toml) for an example of the recommended less verbose `Cargo.toml` syntax.
+See [`adding-machine/Cargo.toml`](https://github.com/substrate-developer-hub/recipes/blob/master/kitchen/pallets/adding-machine/Cargo.toml) for an example of the recommended less verbose `Cargo.toml` syntax.

 ### Editing and Writing Recipes